ibm-cloud-docs/Cloudant/guides/iam.md

 2. **Use only IAM**: This mode means that only IAM credentials are provided via Service binding and credential generation.

+When using Reader and Writer IAM roles, you **must** be using *Use only IAM* to avoid users being supplied Legacy credentials with greater access permissions. {: important}

 {{site.data.keyword.cloudant_short_notm}} service instances provisioned previously in a Cloud Foundry org and space can be migrated to a Resource Group.
 After migrating to a Resource Group, the instance will be enabled with {{site.data.keyword.cloud_notm}} IAM.
 For more information, see the [How does {{site.data.keyword.cloudant_short_notm}} work with {{site.data.keyword.cloud_notm}} Resource Groups?](/docs/services/Cloudant?topic=cloudant-how-does-ibm-cloudant-work-with-ibm-cloud-resource-groups-) guide about how to migrate.

 ### {{site.data.keyword.cloudant_short_notm}} API keys and _Use only IAM_